 Navigating the ins and outs of the state and federal discrimination laws and procedures can be confusing, especially if you are already feeling helpless from the workplace discrimination you’ve endured.
-If you plan to report your employer for unfair treatment, you should strongly consider hiring a California workplace discrimination lawyer.
+If you plan to report your employer for unfair treatment, you should strongly consider hiring a San Diego workplace discrimination lawyer.
 However, not all discrimination lawyers are created equal.
 It’s absolutely essential that you pick a qualified and experienced attorney, with a proven track record of fighting for people just like you.
 At a minimum, just give us a call to let us know what is happening at your workplace.

-Choose the Experienced Litigator, John Dalton, as Your California Workplace Discrimination Lawyer
+Choose the Experienced Litigator, John W. Dalton

 At the John W. Dalton Law Offices, we understand how traumatic workplace discrimination can be.
 Don’t try to fight your employer on your own.
 Instead, focus on putting your life back together while we help you obtain the compensation you deserve.

-John Dalton has over two decades of experience as a CA discrimination lawyer.
+John Dalton has over two decades of experience as a discrimination lawyer.
 He will work with you to understand your rights and legal options.
 Moreover, he will advocate passionately for your best interests.
 Even if you still aren’t sure whether you should report your employer for unfair treatment, take a moment to contact us to set up an initial consultation.
 Don’t wait.
-Give our California workplace discrimination attorney a call today.
+Give our San Diego workplace discrimination attorney a call today.
 We also handle clients with other types of employment cases, including unsettled overtime, wrongful discharge, and sexual misconduct.